While many web browsers are available for the macOS and iOS, many users are content with Apple’s default browser.

 Recently Apple rolled out the Intelligent Tracking Prevention feature to the Safari browser.

-They are preventing the site from establishing a successful connection for the authentication procedure and are stuck within their environment.
+They are stuck within their environment, preventing the site from establishing a successful connection for the authentication procedure.
 This, in turn, gives out the redirection error.
 So the fix for the same is pretty simple- disable the ITP.

-Here are the steps to disable Safari Intelligent Tracking Prevention (ITP) on Mac:
+Here are the steps to disable Intelligent Tracking Prevention (ITP) on Mac:

 - Launch Apple Safari on a Mac computer.